spences10/scottspence.com/posts/gets-better-with-git.md

 - Make a new project on your machine that you want to add to GitHub?
   Look here.
-- Cloning a repo from someone else's GitHub and pushing it to a repo on my GitHub, or “I didn't make a fork, what do I do now!”
+- Cloning a repo from someone else's GitHub and pushing it to a repo on my GitHub, or "I didn't make a fork, what do I do now!"
 - You have a fork which you need to update before making any changes.

 Workflow will be different for differing situations, for me as a noob